I am a certified Miss Mustard Seed Milk Paint Retailer!

 Now, after taking my retailer training from Jennylyn (President of Homestead House) I am certain my “gut” was right.

 We had a wonderful 2 days learning about the different products, some amazing and way fun techniques, we chatted with Marian via Skype about how to run a successful workshop and business and all the exciting things coming up with this brand.
-I am just so happy to have spent 2 (very tiring) but awesome days meeting some wonderful women who, like me are proud to carry this brand and learning.
+I am just so happy to have spent 2 (very tiring) but awesome days meeting some wonderful women who, like me are proud to carry this brand and learning to be a certified Miss Mustard Seed Milk Paint Retailer!

 We played with paints, we made a mess, we experimented, we had a lot of fun.
 I may or may not have taken a selfie and posted it on Instagram with THE kitchen scale (the inspiration behind the fabulous and very popular colour Kitchen Scale).
 Marian gave it to Jennylyn and it is proudly on display at Homestead House.